Leaf: Other descriptive terms

-There are also many other descriptive terms, often with very specialized usage and confined to specific taxonomic groups.
+There are also many other descriptive terms, often with specialized usage and confined to specific taxonomic groups.
 The conspicuousness of veins depends on a number of features.
 These include the width of the veins, their prominence in relation to the lamina surface and the degree of opacity of the surface, which may hide finer veins.
 In this regard, veins are called obscure and the order of veins that are obscured and whether upper, lower or both surfaces, further specified.

 Terms that describe vein prominence include bullate, channelled, flat, guttered, impressed, prominent and recessed (Fig. 6.1 Hawthorne & Lawrence 2013).
 Veins may show different types of prominence in different areas of the leaf.
 For instance Pimenta racemosa has a channeled midrib on the upper surface, but this is prominent on the lower surface.